-Considering the aforementioned and the outcome of the Socio-Economic Analysis in Section D of the Annex - Impact Assessment a restriction based on two harmonised worker DNELs (inhalation + dermal) is for the Dossier Submitter (DS) the most appropriate Community-wide measure.
+Considering the aforementioned and the outcome of the Socio-Economic Analysis Annex E: Impact Assessment, a restriction based on two harmonised worker DNELs (inhalation + dermal) is for the Dossier Submitter (DS) the most appropriate Community-wide measure.
 Such a restriction would ensure the safe use of DMF by respecting the proportionality principle and ensuring a high level of practicality and monitorability.
 Moreover, this measure would follow the specified route for managing substances under REACH through a Chemical Safety Assessment by applying Derived No Effect Levels (DNELs).

-A. 3 Baseline
+1.3 Baseline

 The objective is to prevent or to adequately control exposure of DMF to workers in order to prevent ill health.
-Worker exposure information in the Restriction Dossier (see Annex - Information on hazard and risk section B.9 and B.10) indicate clear evidence that risks are arising from identified uses relevant for different sector groups.
+Worker exposure information in the Restriction Dossier (see Annex B: Information on hazard, emisson/exposure and risk section B.9 and B.10) indicate clear evidence that risks are arising from identified uses relevant for different sector groups.
 Thus, risks need to be sufficiently controlled.